 How Long Does It Take to Improve Your VO2 Max?

-The good news is that improvements in your VO2 max are possible at almost any fitness level or level of experience.
+The good news is that improvements to your VO2 max are possible at almost any fitness level or level of experience.

 However, increasing your VO2 max is definitely a physiological variable that follows the law of diminishing returns.

-In other words, the longer you have been consistently running or performing some type of aerobic exercise, and the fitter and higher your VO2 max is, the slower and less significant your improvements in VO2 max with training will be.
+In other words, the longer you have been consistently running or performing some type of aerobic exercise and the fitter and higher your VO2 max, the slower and less significant your improvements in VO2 max with training will be.

-This is largely due to the fact that some portion of your VO2 max is genetically determined, and there is a relative feeling for VO2 max for all humans, as well as for each individual, based on their own genetics and physiology.
+This is largely because some portion of your VO2 max is genetically determined,5The Genetics of VO2: What is the impact of endurance genes on VO2 max in athletes? (n.d.).
+CSFJ. https://csfjournal.com/volume-4-issue-2/2021/10/20/the-genetics-of-vo2-what-is-the-impact-of-endurance-genes-on-vo2-max-in-athletes and there is a relative feeling for VO2 max for all humans, as well as for each individual, based on their own genetics and physiology.

-To continue to make improvements in your VO2 max, you will need to increase the difficulty of your workouts, either by modulating the intensity itself, the distance or time for the intensity, the overall distance for mileage you are doing, and the frequency of your workouts.
+To continue improving your VO2 max, you will need to increase the difficulty of your workouts, either by modulating the intensity itself, the distance or time for the intensity, the overall distance for mileage you are doing, and the frequency of your workouts.

 Your cardiovascular system will adapt to the demands of your training program over time, so if you are not progressing in your workout program, you will hit a fitness plateau, and your improvements in VO2 max will stagnate.